mindbeam/unbase/docs/design/goals.md

-# Design Goals
+---
+layout: page
+title: "Design Goals"
+category: design
+seq: 1
+---

 The objective of Unbase is to create a unified data/application framework, which achieves all of the following goals.
 Unbase could be loosely conceptualized as a sort of P2P Distributed Object Database (minus the "base")

 * Minimize latency

-  Give users a [perceptibly-instant](http://www.nngroup.com/articles/response-times-3-important-limits/) experience whenever possible.
+  Give users a [perceptibly-instant](http://www.nngroup.com/articles/response-times-3-important-limits/){:target="_blank"} experience whenever possible.

 * Scalability